What is a Sponsor Licence?

-To qualify for the Sponsor Visa, you must appointment people within your organisation to take on several sponsorship management roles who will monitor the sponsorship process once you have your licence.
+To qualify for the Sponsor Licence, you must appointment people within your organisation to take on several sponsorship management roles who will monitor the sponsorship process once you have your licence.
 The roles will be carried out using the sponsorship management system (SMS).

 The required roles include: